Aquafina-water-bottle/jpmn-manager/README.md

 JPMN Manager is a simple Anki add-on that manages [**jp-mining-note**](https://github.com/Aquafina-water-bottle/jp-mining-note/).
-This provides an easy way to install and update the note, as well as various a few quality of life utilities for using the note and transferring between notes.
+This ad-don makes it easy to install and update the note, and includes a few quality of life utilities for using the note and transferring between notes.

-This add-on is entirely optional, and will never be required to use jp-mining-note.
+Using JPMN Manager is entirely optional, and will never be required to use jp-mining-note.

 ## Download

-> **Warning**:
->
-> CURRENTLY WIP.
-DO NOT DOWNLOAD THIS ADDON UNLESS YOU KNOW WHAT YOU ARE DOING.

 There are two versions of JPMN Manager you can download.